To PERSSILAA Demo Videos

 On this website, more information on the PERSSILAA project can be found in About, including a demo of the platform.
 In News, you can follow the developments of PERSSILAA and its partners through media headlines, public documents, academic activities and tweets.

-On November 19th 2015, Roessingh Research and Development is organising a symposium on 'Healthy Ageing in Overijssel' in the Grolsch Veste stadium in Enschede.
-PERSSILAA and Langgezond.nl are among the initiatives that will be discussed in order to bring healt...Read More
+On November 19th 2015, Roessingh Research and Development and University of Twente organized a symposium on ‘Healthy Ageing in Overijssel’ in the Grolsch Veste stadium in Enschede.
+PERSSILAA and Langgezond.nl were among the initiatives that were discussed in o...Read More